-(D)Note: The fitment of some aftermarket motor movers may inhibit the use of the AL-KO jacking system.
-It responsibility of the motor mover fitter to provide a suitable alternative

-Please contact AL-KO for an alternative jacking location if one has not been provided
+1 Note: The fitment of some aftermarket motor movers may inhibit the use of the AL-KO jacking system.
+It's the responsibility of the motor mover fitter to provide a suitable alternative.
+Please contact AL-KO for an alternative jacking location if one has not been provided.